Paul Kenyon: Career

 In 2011 he covered the war in Libya, confronting Gaddafi's son, Saadi, about the shooting of unarmed protestors, for which he won "Best Current Affairs Documentary – Middle East" from the Association of International Broadcasters.
 Back home, in 2012 Kenyon was awarded a BAFTA for a Panorama exposing the abuse of patients at a care home in Bristol; "Undercover Care: The Abuse Exposed."

 In March 2014, Kenyon witnessed Russia's annexation of Crimea, and reported for Panorama from the fighting in Eastern Ukraine.

 He was among a small group of journalists at the Belbeck Airbase in Sevastopol as it was surrounded and taken over by Russian troops, and witnessed the first gunshots of the conflict.

 In February 2022 he reported from Kyiv during the Russian invasion of Ukraine.
 Kenyon and his team were the first journalists on the ground at the now infamous Battle of Hostomel Airport on 24 February 2022.

 Kenyon and his team (film-maker Nick Sturdee and fixer Taras Shumeyko) witnessed an intense gun battle at Hostomel and were just metres away from a counterattack by a Ukrainian helicopter when they had to run for cover.
 The airport quickly became the epicentre of fighting in Kyiv and swapped hands several times over the following weeks.
 Kenyon also reported from the Battle of Mykolayiv in mid-March 2022 for both Panorama and the Sunday Express.

 Kenyon's first book, "I am Justice; a journey out of Africa" was published in 2009.
 The BBC's Fergal Keane described it as "a beautiful book which carries the agony and hope of Africa in every page."
 Kenyon was also a contributing author to the 2011 book "Investigative Journalism; Dead or Alive."

 His second major work, "Dictatorland: The Men Who Stole Africa", was published in 2018, and was a Financial Times Book of the Year.

 His third book, "Children of the Night: the Strange and Epic Story of Modern Romania", was published in 2021.
 It weaves the story of his wife’s family in Romania into the country’s broader history.
 Writing in The Critic, Jessica Douglas-Home described it as "an extraordinary book and in some ways a brilliant one."

 After making a programme which exposed the abuse of patients in Indian drug trials, Kenyon accepted an invitation to become patron of The Aware Foundation which helps educate underprivileged children in India, a role he shares with John Wright, the former coach of the India national cricket team.

 Family

-Kenyon is married to Flavia Kenyon, the first Romanian-speaking Barrister in the UK.
+Kenyon is married to Flavia Kenyon, whom he met in Bucharest in the mid-1990s.
+She is the first Romanian-speaking Barrister in the UK.